mikebocek/scientific-marginalia/content/vectors.rst

     (\mathbf{u} + \mathbf{v}) \wedge \mathbf{w} = \mathbf{u} \wedge \mathbf{w} + \mathbf{v} \wedge \mathbf{w}

 Although we can't wedge together more than 2 vectors in 2D, the wedge product is also associative.
-If we have 3 3D vectors :math:`\mathbf{u}, \mathbf{v}, \mathbf{w}`, then it doesn't matter how we choose to break the calcualtion down:
+If we have 3 3D vectors :math:`\mathbf{u}, \mathbf{v}, \mathbf{w}`, then it doesn't matter how we choose to break the calculation down:

 .. math ::
      (\mathbf{u} \wedge \mathbf{v}) \wedge \mathbf{w} = \mathbf{u} \wedge (\mathbf{v} \wedge \mathbf{w})

 Maybe surprisingly though - the wedge product is *not* commutative.
 In fact, we can be even more specific - if we reverse the order of the two vectors, we get the negative version of the area.
-In mathematical language we say that the wedge product is *anticommutitive*.
+In mathematical language we say that the wedge product is *anticommutative*.

 .. math::